Estimation of Average Effects in Short $T$ Heterogeneous Panels: Empirical application

 Table \ref{tab:RPS_cal_T2} presents the estimates of $\beta _{0}$ based on the panel of 2001--2002 (with $T=2$) without time effects (left panel), and with time effects (right panel).
-The estimates are not affected by the inclusion of time effects but differ considerably across different methods. \footnote{ When $T=2$, $\hat{\phi}_{2002}$ is not significant, and adding time effects does not change the estimated average effect.} Turning to the trimmed estimators, we find that only the TMG estimator is heavily trimmed with 27.1 per cent of the estimates being trimmed, whilst the rate of trimming is only around 3.8 per cent for GP and SU estimators.\footnote{ For the 2001--2002 panel, $\hat{\pi}$ of the GP estimator is identical to the one reported in Table 3 of \cite{GrahamPowell2012}.
-GP estimated a model with time-varying coefficients, $y_{it}=\alpha _{i}+\phi _{t}+\left( \beta _{i}+\phi _{t,\beta }\right) x_{it}+u_{it}$, where $\left( \boldsymbol{\phi } ,\boldsymbol{\phi }_{\beta }\right) $ are identified by stayers but estimated by near stayers.
-While $\boldsymbol{\phi }_{\beta }$ is not included in (\ref{calm1}), the GP estimates we compute are close to the trimmed estimates in Table 3 of \cite{GrahamPowell2012}.} Focussing on the estimates without time effects, we find the FE estimate, 0.6568 (0.0287), is much larger and more precisely estimated than either the GP or TMG estimates, given by 0.4549 (0.1003) and 0.5623 (0.0425), respectively, with standard errors in brackets.
+The estimates are not affected by the inclusion of time effects but differ considerably across different methods. \footnote{ When $T=2$, $\hat{\phi}_{2002}$ is not significant, and adding time effects does not change the estimated average effect.} Turning to the trimmed estimators, we find that only the TMG estimator is heavily trimmed with 27.1 per cent of the estimates being trimmed, whilst the rate of trimming is only around 3.8 per cent for the GP estimator.\footnote{ For the 2001--2002 panel, $\hat{\pi}$ of the GP estimator is identical to the one reported in Table 3 of \cite{GrahamPowell2012}.
+GP estimated a model with time-varying coefficients, $y_{it}=\alpha _{i}+\phi _{t}+\left( \beta _{i}+\phi _{t,\beta }\right) x_{it}+u_{it}$, where $\left( \boldsymbol{\phi } ^{\prime},\boldsymbol{\phi }_{\beta }^{\prime}\right)^{\prime}$ are identified by stayers but estimated by near stayers with $\boldsymbol{\phi } _{\beta } = (\phi _{1,\beta }, \phi _{2,\beta }, ..., \phi _{T,\beta })^{\prime}$.
+While $\boldsymbol{\phi }_{\beta }$ is not included in (\ref {calm1}), the GP estimates we compute are close to the trimmed estimates in Table 3 of \cite{GrahamPowell2012}.} Focusing on the estimates without time effects, we find the FE estimate, 0.6568 (0.0287), is much larger and more precisely estimated than either the GP or TMG estimates, given by 0.4549 (0.1003) and 0.5623 (0.0425), respectively, with standard errors in brackets.
 Judging by the standard errors, it is also noticeable that the TMG is more precisely estimated than the GP estimate and lies somewhere between the FE and GP estimates.
-In contrast, the SU estimate of 0.6974 (0.1689) is close to the FE estimate but with a much larger degree of uncertainty.
-These estimates are in line with the MC results reported in the previous section, where we found that in the presence of correlated heterogeneity, FE estimates are biased with smaller standard errors (thus leading to incorrect inference), whilst GP\ and TMG estimators are correctly centered with the TMG estimator being more efficient.
+These estimates are in line with the MC results reported in the previous section, where we found that in the presence of correlated heterogeneity, FE estimates are biased with smaller standard errors (thus leading to incorrect inference), whilst GP and TMG estimators are correctly centered, with the TMG estimator being more efficient.
 Similar results are obtained when we use the extended panel with $T=3$ (2000--2002), presented in Section \ref{appt3} of the online supplement.